Based on the movie The Polar Express starring Tom Hanks, the North Pole Express is a Christmas train attraction at the Railway Museum in Squamish.

 TIP #2: Watch the movie or read the book before going to the attraction.
 Doing so will enhance the experience and help you understand what’s going on.

 TIP #3: Give yourself lots of time to get to the venue.
-Squamish is close to an hour’s drive from Vancouver’s North Shore in good traffic, parking is a five-minute walk from the venue, and trains depart at the beginning of your designated time slot.
-To avoid unnecessary stress and tears, don’t be late!
+Squamish is close to an hour’s drive from Vancouver’s North Shore in good traffic, parking is a five-minute walk from the venue, and the trains usually depart right on time.
+To avoid unnecessary stress, don’t be late!

 TIP #5: When snow is on the ground it makes the train ride scenery even more magical and like the story in the movie.
-It can also make driving conditions more challenging (and increase the likelihood of timid winter drivers forfeiting their trips because they don’t want to drive).
+It can also make driving conditions much more challenging.
 If you want a better chance of there not being snow, go in November or on the first weekend in December.

 Other Tips and Things to Know